 1. S corporation: Definition

-An S corporation or S Corp is a type of corporation that has elected a specific tax status with the Internal Revenue Service (IRS).
-This election enables the business to pass corporate income, losses, deductions, and credits through to its shareholders.
+An S corp is a corporation, formed under a state corporation statute, that has elected a specific tax status with the Internal Revenue Service (IRS).
+This election enables the corporation to pass its income, losses, deductions, and credits through to its shareholders.
 The shareholders pay income taxes on the S corporation’s income on their personal income tax return at their individual income tax rate.
 The corporation itself does not pay federal corporate income taxes.

-Most states recognize S Corps the same way the IRS does and tax shareholders accordingly, but there are some states that tax S Corps on profits above a certain limit.
-Importantly, certain states do not recognize S Corp status.
-It is best to consult with a tax advisor on how S Corps are taxed in the state where you do business.
+Most state tax departments recognize S corps the same way the IRS does and tax shareholders accordingly.
+But not all states do.
+It is best to consult with a tax advisor on how S corps are taxed in the states where your corporation is incorporated and does business.

 Not all corporations can be taxed as an S corp.
-To qualify for S Corp status your business must meet the following criteria:
+To qualify for S corp status, your corporation must meet the following criteria:

 - Be a domestic corporation

 - Have only allowable shareholders.
 These may be individuals, certain trusts, and estates but may not be partnerships, LLCs, corporations, or non-resident alien shareholders

 - Shareholders are limited in number to 100

 - Have only one class of stock.
 (There can be classes with different voting rights but not different economic rights, such as a preferred right to dividends or distributions.)